IndraGonz/nfds-tutorial/README.md

 Assemblies are one of the most computationally intensive steps in the pipeline.
 Thus, they are usually run in high performance computing clusters.
 It generally requires a fair bit of memory, and the program will fail if it runs out of memory.
 Thus, I recommend submitting this command as a job in your favorite high performance computer cluster.
 In the [scripts](/scripts) folder I have included a bash script named 'run_unicycler_nfds_example.sh' that runs unicycler for the one sample we are using as an example.
 This script is formatted specifically for the [FasRC](https://www.rc.fas.harvard.edu/) cluster at Harvard University, so make sure to update the format/paths/etc. It is just meant to serve as an example.

 The bash script mentioned above allocated 36 GB of memory across 16 cores.
 This might be overkill for a single sample, but it did run.
 Of course if you are running multiple samples make sure to allocate memory appropiately.
+Using that script, the assembly took 12 minutes and 32 seconds to run.

-You can also just run it from the command line directly, if you've allocated enough memory.
+You can also run it from the command line directly, if you've allocated enough memory.
 Below is an example of how to do that.

 Unicycler is a bit sensitive to package versions, so we create and activate a different environment from the 'unicycler.yml' file: